Zwyx/fabpsa.au/src/pages/our-goals.md

 ## Advocacy and Community Engagement

-<p><em>FABPSA</em> serves as a platform for advocating bilingual education and raising awareness of its benefits within the wider community.
-We actively engage with parents, educators, policymakers, and community leaders to promote the value of bilingualism and garner support for our program.</p>
+<em>FABPSA</em> serves as a platform for advocating bilingual education and raising awareness of its benefits within the wider community.
+We actively engage with parents, educators, policymakers, and community leaders to promote the value of bilingualism and garner support for our program.